okeeffed/cheat-sheets/Go/Go-Lang-Overview.md

 }
 ```

-You can enforce type safety for parameters by adding the type expected to the function.
+You can enforce type safety for parameters by adding the type expected to the function `func myFunc(test string, number int) {}`